Terrance Mitchell: Kansas City Chiefs

-In 2017, he began the season as a starter at right cornerback for seven games in place of an injured Steven Nelson.
+In 2017, Mitchell began the season as a starter at right cornerback for seven games in place of an injured Steven Nelson.
 In Week 3, he recorded two interceptions and nine tackles in a 24–10 victory over the Los Angeles Chargers.
-His performance against the Chargers was the first multi-interception game of his professional career.
+Mitchell's performance against the Chargers was the first multi-interception game of his professional career.
 On October 30, Nelson was activated to play against the Denver Broncos and Mitchell returned to a backup role behind Kenneth Acker.
-He finished with 9 starts out of 15 appearances and 4 interceptions.
+He finished the season with nine starts in 15 appearances, and logged four interceptions.

 Cleveland Browns

 On March 15, 2018, Mitchell signed a three-year, $12 million contract with the Cleveland Browns, reuniting with John Dorsey who was the general manager with the Chiefs.
-He forced 2 fumbles and recovered one, in the second game 21–18 loss against the New Orleans Saints.
-He had a game-sealing interception in the third game 21–17 win against the New York Jets.
+He forced two fumbles and recovered one, in the team's 21–18 loss in Week 2 against the New Orleans Saints.
+Mitchell had a game-sealing interception in the third game 21–17 win against the New York Jets.
 Mitchell started the first four games of the season at right cornerback, before suffering a broken wrist in Week 4 against the Oakland Raiders.
-He was placed on injured reserve on October 2, 2018.
-He was activated off injured reserve on December 8, 2018.
-He started 3 of the last 4 games, tallying 19 tackles and 3 passes defensed.
-He finished the season with 38 tackles, one interception, 6 passes defensed, 2 forced fumbles and one fumble recovery.
+He was placed on injured reserve on October 2.
+Mitchell was activated off injured reserve on December 8.
+He started three of the last four games, tallying 19 tackles and 3 passes defensed.
+Mitchell finished the season with 38 tackles, one interception, six passes defensed, two forced fumbles, and one fumble recovery.

-In 2019, he appeared in 15 games with 4 starts, collecting 21 tackles and one interception.
-He did not play a snap in the seventh game against the New England Patriots.
+In 2019, Mitchell appeared in 15 games (including four starts), collecting 21 tackles and one interception.
+He did not play a snap in the team's Week 7 matchup against the New England Patriots.

 In 2020, second-year player Greedy Williams was expected to be the starter at right cornerback opposite Denzel Ward, but was lost for the season with a nerve injury in his shoulder that he suffered midway through training camp.
 Mitchell was named the starter instead for all 16 games and both playoff contests.
-He posted 65 tackles (2 for loss), 3 forced fumbles and 13 passes defensed.
+He posted 65 tackles (two for loss), three forced fumbles, and 13 passes defensed.